ChristianPari/APIs/README.md

     - All projects using just NASA APIs

 * Weather
-    - All projects using OpenWeather APIs
+    - All projects using Weather APIs